mesosphere/marathon/docs/command-line-flags.md

     supplied with the `ssl_keystore_path` option.
 Required if `ssl_keystore_path` is supplied.
     May also be specified with the `MESOSPHERE_KEYSTORE_PASS` environment variable.
 *  <span class="label label-default">v0.10.0</span> `--http_max_concurrent_requests` (Optional.): the maximum number of
-    concurrent http requests, that is allowed concurrently before requests get answered directly with a HTTP 503 Service Temporarily Unavailable.
+    concurrent HTTP requests, that is allowed concurrently before requests get answered directly with a HTTP 503 Service Temporarily Unavailable.

 ### Metrics Flags

 * <span class="label label-default">v0.13.0</span> `--[disable_]metrics` (Optional.
 Default: enabled):
-    Expose the execution time per method via the metrics endpoint.
+    Expose the execution time per method via the metrics endpoint (/metrics).
     This metrics measurement can be disabled with --disable_metrics.
 * <span class="label label-default">v0.13.0</span> `--reporter_graphite` (Optional.
 Default: disabled):
-    Report metrics to [Graphite](http://graphite.wikidot.com) as defined by the given url.
-Example: tcp://localhost:2003?prefix=marathon-test&interval=10
+    Report metrics to [Graphite](http://graphite.wikidot.com) as defined by the given URL.
+    Example: `tcp://localhost:2003?prefix=marathon-test&interval=10`
-    The url can have several parameters to refine the functionality.
+    The URL can have several parameters to refine the functionality.
     * prefix: (Default: None) the prefix for all metrics
     * interval: (Default: 10) the interval to report to graphite in seconds
 * <span class="label label-default">v0.13.0</span> `--reporter_datadog` (Optional.
 Default: disabled):
-    Report metrics to [Datadog](https://www.datadoghq.com) as defined by the given url.
-Example: udp://localhost:8125?prefix=marathon-test&tags=marathon&interval=10
+    Report metrics to [Datadog](https://www.datadoghq.com) as defined by the given URL.
-    Either use udp to talk to a datadog agent or http to talk directly to DatadogHQ.
+    Either use UDP to talk to a datadog agent or HTTP to talk directly to DatadogHQ.
+    Example (UDP to agent): `udp://localhost:8125?prefix=marathon-test&tags=marathon&interval=10`
+    Example (HTTP to DataDogHQ): `http://datadog?apiKey=abc&prefix=marathon-test&tags=marathon&interval=10`
-    The url can have several parameters to refine the functionality.
+    The URL can have several parameters to refine the functionality.
     * expansions: (Default: all) which metric data should be expanded. can be a list of: count,meanRate,1MinuteRate,5MinuteRate,15MinuteRate,min,mean,max,stddev,median,p75,p95,p98,p99,p999
     * interval: (Default: 10) the interval in seconds to report to Datadog
     * prefix: (Default: marathon_test) the prefix is prepended to all metric names
     * tags: (Default: empty) the tags to send with each metric.
 Can be either simple value like `foo` or key value like `foo:bla`
-    * apiKey: (Default: empty) the api key to use, when directly connecting to Datadog (http)
+    * apiKey: (Default: empty) the api key to use, when directly connecting to Datadog (HTTP)

 ### Debug Flags